 Choosing the Perfect Domain Name

-You might think the choice of your domain name (URL) is not really important, but in my opinion, it is one of the primary decision a business owner needs to make.
+You might think choosing your domain name (URL) is not really important, but in my opinion, it is one of the primary decisions a business owner needs to make.

-In this post I will cover the different types of domain names and the reason you need to think about the decision.
+In this post, I will cover the different types of domain names and why you need to consider the decision.

 Main Category: Web Services